 - Bake for 45-50 minutes or until filling is bubbling and edge of crust is golden brown.

-- Allow to cool at least 15 minutes before slicing.
+- Allow to cool on a wire rack at least 15 minutes before slicing.
 Serve warm or room temperature with whipped cream or ice cream.

 Video